Ahmed-Hereiz/Ahmed-Hereiz/README.md

-I like training neural networks and implementing AI agents
+I like training neural networks and implementing AI agents.